What is Rituxan?

 Severe skin problems can also occur during treatment with Rituxan.
 Call your doctor if you have painful skin or mouth sores, or a severe skin rash with blistering, peeling, or pus.

-Some side effects may occur during the injection or within 24 hours afterward.
-Tell your caregiver right away if you feel dizzy, weak, light-headed, short of breath, or if you have chest pain, wheezing, sudden cough, or pounding heartbeats or fluttering in your chest.
+Some side effects may occur during the infusion or within 24 hours afterward.
+Tell your caregiver right away if you feel itchy, dizzy, weak, light-headed, short of breath, or if you have chest pain, wheezing, sudden cough, or pounding heartbeats or fluttering in your chest.

 Before taking this medicine

-Rituxan may cause a serious brain infection called progressive multifocal leukoencephalopathy (PML).
+Rituxan may cause a serious brain infection that can lead to disability or death.
 This infection may be more likely if have used an immunosuppressant drug in the past, or if you have received Rituxan with a stem cell transplant.

 liver disease or hepatitis (or if you are a carrier of hepatitis B);